arkui-x/docs/en/contribute/code-of-conduct.md

 The ArkUI-X community complies with the code of conduct specified in [Contributor Covenant](https://contributor-covenant.org/) of the open source community.

-To report insults, harassment, or other unacceptable behavior, you can send emails to contact@mail.arkui-x.n.
+To report insults, harassment, or other unacceptable behavior, you can send emails to contact@mail.arkui-x.cn.

 **Our Pledge**